Digital Guardian DLP Review and Best Alternatives

 Cons:

-The pricing structure of DataSecurity Plus is a little complicated because each of the four components in the system has its individual price.
+The pricing structure of DataSecurity Plus is a little complicated as each of the four components in the system has its individual price.
 The software bundle for DataSecurity Plus runs on Windows Server and you can get it on a 30-day free trial.

 ManageEngine DataSecurity Plus Start 30-day FREE Trial